Tereshchenko Diamond: The biggest order in the history of the House of Cartier

 After the Cartier cut, "The Tereshchenko Blue" weighed 42.92 carats.
 It had an ideal form of cut – a "pear" shape.
 The Tereshchenko diamond took its place in the classification of the rarest Type IIb diamond.

 The jeweler from the Place Vendôme in Paris, made it the centerpiece of necklace, where harmoniously conjoined forty-six intoxicating diamonds, weighing from 0.13 to 2.88 carats with cut of all kinds of shapes: "marquis", round, "pear", "heart" and variety of colors: pale yellow, lemon, aqua, Persian green, golden-yellow, grey, blue, purple, pink, bright orange and bright yellow.
 This necklace will remain one of the biggest orders in the history of the House of Cartier.

 The curse controversy

 Hope Diamond and Tereshchenko Diamond

 According to legend, these two stones Hope Diamond and Tereshchenko Diamond with the same deep blue radiance, in the late nineteenth and early twentieth century, were stolen from the eyes of a sculpted statue of the goddess Sita, the wife of Rama, the seventh Avatar of Vishnu, and were then shipped to Europe.
-This legend is used to explain the tragic events in the life of Mykhailo Tereshchenko, the Tereshchenko family and Russia after Mykhailo became the owner of the gem.
+This legend is used to explain the tragic events in the life of Mykhailo Tereshchenko, the Tereshchenko family and Russia after Mikhail became the owner of the gem.
 However, much like the "curse of Tutankhamun", this general type of "legend" was most likely the invention of Western authors during the Victorian era.

+A theory carries the belief that the diamond led to the 1917 demise of its owner Mikhail Tereshchenko.